Michaelpalacce/SimpleSecrets/README.md

 ~~~

 ## Versioning
 When creating a new secret with an api call, if that secret exists, a new version will be added.
-You can specify the version you want to use inside of the SimpleSecret `spec`
+You can specify the version you want to use inside the SimpleSecret `spec`
 ~~~yaml
 apiVersion: "simplesecrets.local/v1"
 kind: SimpleSecret